 Applications of tDCS

-Variability has been revealed when attempting to use tDCS to change cortical excitability, particularly when the effects are probed used TMS (Tremblay et al., 2016).
-However, the use of current flow models have been useful in revealing how tDCS montages that claim to stimulate the ‘same’ brain region, despite having a different position of the return (or cathode) electrode (Bestmann et al., 2015).
-The use of current flow models have revealed that the direction of current flow relative to the orientation of the gyrus being stimulated is critical (Rawji et al., 2019).
-One experiment used two anodal (1mA) montages: one montage where the direction of current flow was orthogonal to the gyrus of the motor cortex and another where current flow was parallel to the gyrus of the motor cortex.
-When current flow was orthogonal to the gyrus of M1, current had a more consistent direction along the gyrus.
-In contrast, when current flow was perpendicular to the gyrus of M1 there was less consistently in the direction of current.
-There was also a decrease in MEP amplitude with orthogonal current flow but not with perpendicular current flow, suggesting that a tDCS montage needs to carefully consider the underlying tissue orientation relative to the direction of induced current.
+Variability has been revealed when attempting to use tDCS to change cortical excitability, particularly when the effects are probed using TMS (Tremblay et al., 2016).
+However, the use of current flow models has been useful in revealing how tDCS montages that claim to stimulate the ‘same’ brain region, despite having a different position of the return (or cathode) electrode (Bestmann et al., 2015).
+The use of current flow models has revealed that the direction of current flow relative to the orientation of the gyrus being stimulated is critical (Rawji et al., 2019).
+One experiment used two anodal (1mA) montages: one montage where the direction of current flow was orthogonal to the gyrus of the motor cortex and another where the current flow was parallel to the gyrus of the motor cortex.
+When current flow was orthogonal to the gyrus of M1, the current had a more consistent direction along the gyrus.
+In contrast, when the current flow was perpendicular to the gyrus of M1 there was less consistency in the direction of the current.
+There was also a decrease in MEP amplitude with the orthogonal current flow but not with perpendicular current flow, suggesting that a tDCS montage needs to carefully consider the underlying tissue orientation relative to the direction of induced current.